surfsky/MathEval.NET/README.md

-# 1. About MathEval
+# 1. About MathEval.NET
 [![NuGet version (org.matheval)](https://img.shields.io/nuget/v/org.matheval.svg?style=flat-square)](https://www.nuget.org/packages/MathExpressionEval/)

-MathEval is a mathematical expressions evaluator library written in C#.
+MathEval.NET is a mathematical expressions evaluator library written in C#.
 Allows to evaluate mathematical, boolean, string and datetime expressions
 Code is written in pure C#, run on the fly.
 We don't use any third party libraries or packages.